 What are the parts of the stator?

-The essential parts in the stator are the outer frame, core, and winding.
+The essential parts of the stator are the outer frame, core, and winding.

 What Is the Principle of Stator?